mamun657/EduAssign/README.md

 ### Student Dashboard

-The Student dashboard provides access to:
+The Student workspace provides access to:

 - Subjects
 - Assignments